adamziel/react-router-named-routes/README.md

 ## You don't like monkey-patching?

+There is an alternative way of working with this package.
 You may just use `<Link />` component provided by this package instead of the one provided by `react-router`.
 This requires some refactoring but not that much: